Internal Security Operations Command: Communist Suppression Operations Command

-The Communist Suppression Operations Command (CSOC) was established in 1964 with the assistance of the United States, with the aim of coordinating counterinsurgency and counterintelligence operations.
+Established in 1964 with strategic and logistical assistance from the United States, the Communist Suppression Operations Command (CSOC) was legally mandated to orchestrate and synchronize national counterinsurgency and counterintelligence operations.

+During the height of the Cold War and the ensuing communist insurgency in Thailand, Communist Suppression Operations Command (CSOC) functioned not merely as a bureaucratic coordinating body, but as a robust operational headquarters commanding its own organic tactical assets.
+To effectively neutralize communist guerrilla forces, CSOC developed a multi-layered operational architecture that integrated paramilitary forces for forward combat engagements, state-sponsored mass organizations for village-level population control and local defense, and specialized tactical task forces tasked with executing sensitive counter-guerrilla operations, field intelligence gathering, and psychological warfare.
+The core trajectory of these integrated operations was designed to ruthlessly suppress communist guerrilla combatants as well as civilian factions suspected of acting as communist sympathizers or clandestine networks.

 Following the 17 November 1971 coup by military dictators Thanom Kittikachorn and Praphas Charusathien, Praphas appointed himself interior minister, chief of police, and head of CSOC.

 The CSOC was implicated in several atrocities in its 1970s war against leftist groups.
 This included the Red Drum Massacre, the mass murder of southern Thai activists by burning them alive in gasoline drums.

 Student leader Thirayuth Boonmee showed evidence that the destruction of Ban Na Sai village, Bueng Kan District, Nong Khai Province (As of 2011, Bueng Kan Province) in northeast Thailand was the handiwork of the CSOC.
 The military had earlier claimed that the Communist Party of Thailand (CPT) was responsible for the village's destruction.

 CSOC's name was changed to ISOC in 1974.